VallariAg/vallariag/README.md

 I'm a third year Computer Science undergrad, who loves to build technical solutions to problems relevant around me or some silly hacks for fun.

-- 🔭 I’m currently working as a Frontend Engineer Intern at [Setu](https://setu.co/)
+- 🔭 I’m currently working as an Engineer Intern at [Setu](https://setu.co/)
 - 🥇 I'm a **Women Techmakers Engineering Fellow**, a scholarship by Talentsprint and Google
 - 🥇 I recieved AnitaB.org's scholarship to attend **Grace Hopper Conf'21**